Coffee-Nerd/Coffee-Nerd/README.md

 <h3 align="center">A passionate developer with an incredible thirst for knowledge!</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=coffee-nerd&label=Profile%20views&color=0e75b6&style=flat" alt="coffee-nerd" /> </p>
+👋 Hi there!
+I'm Jeff, a highly motivated professional with a passion for blending technology and customer experience.
+With over a decade in management, project management, and consulting, I'm no stranger to solving complex challenges and leading teams to success.

+🌍 As the Founder of CoffeeID and World Latte Art, I've tapped into the global coffee community to create platforms that educate, inspire, and connect enthusiasts and professionals alike.
+My expertise in this field extends to being a Barista Coach, Head Barista, Judge, and Cafe Consultant.
+I've even expanded my footprint internationally by opening multiple cafes and roasteries in different parts of Saudi Arabia.

+💻 On the tech side, I'm an aspiring software developer skilled in HTML, CSS, PHP, Lua, and JavaScript.
+I've developed various applications and bots focused on automation, communication, and gaming.
+My strengths in clear and open communication, problem-solving, and efficiency translate seamlessly into the tech industry.

+🤝 My diverse skillset allows me to excel in roles requiring adaptability, team collaboration, and a customer-centric approach.
+I'm currently open to opportunities that will allow me to leverage my managerial experience while diving deeper into the software development world.

+🔍 Specialties:

+Team Leadership & Staff Training
+Project Management
+Customer Experience Design
+Software Development (HTML, CSS, JavaScript, PHP, Lua) Business Consultancy

+🌱 I'm dedicated to continuous learning and am open to acquiring any necessary certifications to add value to future roles.

+Feel free to reach out for collaboration, opportunities, or if you just want to connect!

 - 🔭 I’m currently working on [CoffeeID](https://www.information.coffee)